ekohe/crunchbase4/README.md

 response = client.acquisition('7638eae9-07b7-4fc6-ad20-5d99de3ff928')
 ```

+## Changelogs

+You can click [Changelog](https://github.com/ekohe/crunchbase4/blob/master/CHANGELOG.md) to view all historical changes.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ekohe/crunchbase4.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/ekohe/crunchbase4/blob/master/CODE_OF_CONDUCT.md).